 The INWO believes in fairness and transparency.
 While we are the last stage in the NHS whistleblowing process, and we recognise that a vital part of our role is to draw a line under complaints and issue a final decision, we also accept that that we are not infallible.
-The law says that people and bodies can only challenge our decisions by judicial review.
-We know that this can be a complicated technical process, and so we have, of our own initiative, established a process for reviewing our decisions.
+Therefore, we have, of our own initiative, established a process for reviewing our decisions.

 Asking for a review